fossadev/fossabot-docs/docs/variables/quote.md

 This variable takes **one** *optional* parameter that is the **index** of the quote to retrieve, or, if you would like Fossabot to select a quote at random, specify `random`.

-If no parameter is defined, Fossabot will default to the `random` parameter.
+Defaults to `random` if no parameter is provided.

 #### Example Output